 The falling wedge pattern is not confirmed until it’s breaking to the upside resistance.

 We can definitely say there are some characteristics in common between a falling wedge pattern and a bullish flag pattern but the difference is that the flag pattern is more of a short-term aggressive pattern while a wedge pattern is more of a long-term price action.
 We also have training for the best short-term trading strategy.

-Before jumping into the rules we still need to define our second favorite pattern the symmetrical wedge pattern.
+Before jumping into the rules of wedge trading strategies, we still need to define our second favorite pattern the symmetrical wedge pattern.